Rasmussen invariants of Whitehead doubles and other satellites: Computations, observations, and varying characteristics

+Equation \cref{eq:cpattern} for $c = 0$ was also mentioned in \cite{HeddenOrding} as a reasonable guess for two-stranded torus knots (cf.~also \cite{MR3577888}).
+It does not hold for all knots, however, see \cref{table:specialknots}.
 This table demonstrates that the behaviour of $\theta_c$ on non-alternating positive braid knots is rather different than its behaviour on alternating knots.
 We make the following conjecture, which we have checked on a total of 14 prime positive braid knots and $c\in\{2,3,5\}$. \begin{conjecture} If \(K\) is a non-alternating knot that is the closure of a positive braid, then $\theta_2(K) < 2s_2(K)$ and $\theta_0(K) < \tfrac32 s_0(K)$.
 In particular, \eqref{eq:2pattern} and \eqref{eq:cpattern} do not hold. \end{conjecture}

 Note that the only knots that are both alternating and closure of a positive braid are the $T_{2,2n+1}$ torus knots with $n\geq 0$ \cite{zbMATH01773643,zbMATH06479738}.
 Beyond \cref{conj:posbraids}, no clear pattern seems to emerge from our computations for the values of $\theta_c$ on positive braid knots.